-STUDENTS: ONE YEAR PERMIT NON-STUDENTS - RENTERS/RESIDENTS: TWO YEAR PERMIT
+STUDENTS: ONE YEAR PERMIT

+NON-STUDENTS - RENTERS/RESIDENTS: TWO YEAR PERMIT

+- Valid Student ID

+- Current Lease

+- Driver's License

+- Vehicle Registration

-Valid Student ID Driver's License with address of Resident parking
+- Driver's License with address of Resident parking street

-Current Lease street

-Driver's License Vehicle Registration

-Vehicle Registration
+- Vehicle Registration

 DEFINING NEW RESIDENTIAL PARKING LOCATIONS

 The Public Works Commission makes the final decision on a case-by-case basis to determine which residential street locations are granted restricted residential parking designation.
 In advance of the commission meeting, Department of Public Works (DPW) staff receives a written request from one or more residents and sends out direct mass mailings in the area to alert neighbors of the upcoming parking permit restriction meeting.
 The Commission makes their decision based on the following aspects: